 The first discovery of gold in the Pikes Peak region was made in 1874 when a man named T.H Lowe picked up some rich ore in a meadow near the present site of Cripple Creek.
 Excited, he quickly organized a prospecting party to search the nearby gulches.
 Though they found a little gold, there was not enough to warrant mining and they soon they departed.

 It would be another ten years before any gold was heard of again.
 In the spring of 1884, word spread that a man named Chicken Bill was taking nuggets out of the ground by the handful.
 Three thousand men quickly swarmed the area to find absolutely nothing.
 Soon, it was discovered that the nuggets produced by Chicken Bill were from a salted mine and the disappointed miners quickly left in search of more profitable opportunities.

-In December of 1890 a man named Bob Womack really did discover gold, but miners were slow to respond remembering the hoax of six years prior.
-By the summer of 1891 Womack struck a very rich vein and hurried to Colorado Springs to celebrate.
-In a drunken stupor the foolish man sold his mine for $500 cash.
+In December 1890, a man named Bob Womack really did discover gold, but miners were slow to respond, remembering the hoax of six years prior.
+By the summer of 1891, Womack struck a very rich vein and hurried to Colorado Springs to celebrate.
+In a drunken stupor, the foolish man sold his mine for $500 cash.
 Word then spread and men began to stake claims all over a six square mile area surrounding what would soon be the Cripple Creek Gold Camp.

 In 1893 two big mines in the district were discovered and developed, and with the nation’s change to the gold standard in the same year, thousands of silver miners were thrown out of work, flocking to Cripple Creek.

 The deeper the mines were developed, the richer the veins became.
 Some of these deep developed mines were three to six miles away and soon the camp of Victor sprang up with many of the miners moving closer to work.
 However, by this time Cripple Creek was well enough established that it had little impact on the growing community.